Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Supporting Real-Time Generation

 \section{Supporting Real-Time Generation}

-For generated solution descriptions to be useful in resolving bugs, generation must be performed during ongoing discussions.
-We conduct a preliminary investigation for integrating the generation task into a real-time setting.
-Namely, because an informative description can be generated only if there is sufficient context about the solution, an agent must wait until this context becomes available.
-For this, we train a binary classifier to predict the time step ($t_g$) in which the necessary context is available.
-For instance, in Figure~\ref{fig:main-ex}, the solution is formulated in $U_4$, so the correct behavior is to predict the negative label at $t=1,2,3$ and the positive label at $t=4$.
-Once the positive label is predicted at \TimeUnit{} $t_p$\footnote{Once the positive label is predicted, predictions are not made at $t > t_p$.
-We leave multiple generation \TimeUnit{}s for future work.}, the description is generated, conditioned on the title and $U_1...U_{t_p}$.
+Generating an informative description requires sufficient context about the solution being available in the discussion.
+In a real-time setting, this context is likely not immediately available but rather emerges as the discussion progresses, and we must wait until it becomes available to generate a solution description.
+However, the \TimeUnit{} at which it becomes available ($t_g$) is not known beforehand, so we must instead predict it ($t_p$) in order to perform generation \textit{during} ongoing discussions.
+For this, we consider classifying whether sufficient context is available upon each new utterance.
+In Figure~\ref{fig:main-ex}, the solution is formulated in $U_4$, so the correct behavior is to predict the negative label at $t=1,2,3$ and the positive label at $t=4$.
+Once the positive label is predicted at $t_p$\footnote{Classifications are not made at $t > t_p$.
+We leave generating at multiple time steps for future work.}, the description is generated, conditioned on the title and $U_1...U_{t_p}$.
+We develop two systems for integrating classification with a generation model: \textit{pipelined} and \textit{joint trained}.